THE SELECTION PROCESS

-- Give as much detail about your achievements as possible – you do not want the recruiter wondering about your level of engagement in matters you were involved in.
+- Give as much detail about your achievements as possible – you do not want us to wonder about your level of engagement in matters you say were involved in.

 - Set information out in bullet points rather than long paragraphs.

 - Most students join several societies and bodies with different causes yet do not apply themselves to these.
 Do not make that mistake, be selective and ensure that you only choose what speaks to you and your personality and become fully immersed in it.

 - Generally, the students who apply for Practical Vocational Training (PVT) do not have work experience, typically leaving high school and going straight into university.
 If this does not apply to you, give information on the activities you engaged in when you were not at university.

 - Your references must be contactable, and you must seek their permission before including their names and contact information in your CV.
 They must know you personally and be able to give positive information regarding your work ethic to a future employer.
 Do not use a relative as a reference unless you have engaged with them in a work capacity.

 Your Senior Certificate and Academic Transcripts